Fast general two- and three-body interatomic potential: Authors contribution

 \section{Authors contribution}

-S. P. and A. R. O. designed the research, S.P. developed the interatomic potential and tested it for different systems, A. M. investigated GBs in tungsten.
-Al authors wrote the manuscript.
+S. P., A. R. O., and E. M. designed the research, S. P. developed the interatomic potential and tested it for different systems, A. M. and I. K. investigated GBs in tungsten.
+All authors wrote the manuscript.